 The texture of microfoam has been described as silky or velvety.
 As a plus, this type of foam melds completely with the espresso when it’s properly poured and makes it a more enjoyable coffee experience.

-And, for decorating the top of your espresso with those attractive foamy designs, it can’t be beat!
+And, for decorating the top of your espresso with those attractive foamy designs, it can’t be beaten!

 Go ahead and experiment with the types of milk and the ratios to espresso to sample the foam and flavor results.
-It’s a great way to come up with the recipe for a cappuccino that’s suited to your tastes on a more personal level.
+It’s a great way to develop the recipe for a cappuccino that’s suited to your tastes on a more personal level.

 Even learning how to order coffee like a pro leaves the door open for surprises.
 Coffee lingo is constantly evolving.
 Don’t let it throw you if your request doesn’t seem to fit into a particular location or coffee shop.